martinszeltins/vue-gen/README.md

 # Generate Vue 3 templates

 (!)
 Contributions are welcome to improve this package.
+The code should be cleaned up, probably done with `yargs` and made more customizable with more templates.

 This package currently works with Linux (and maybe MacOS) only.